xgme/ag.vim/README.md

 # ag.vim #

+This plugin supports default directory for searches without a given path.
+Use following in you .vimrc to set your default search directory: let g:ag_working_path="/default/search/path"

 ## Deprecated: See [this comment](https://github.com/rking/ag.vim/issues/124#issuecomment-227038003) for more info.
 Maybe try [ack.vim](https://github.com/mileszs/ack.vim#can-i-use-ag-the-silver-searcher-with-this) as an alternative. ##

 This plugin is a front for ag, A.K.A.